 - Retirement rates determine what proportion of employees retire at each age (assuming employees reach the requisite length of service).
 Retirement rates often vary by employee classification and implicitly reflect the minimum retirement age required for eligibility.
 Retirement rates also depend on the amount of pension benefits available.
 Higher retirement rates increase service costs but, except for differences in minimum retirement age, retirement rates tend to be consistent between public agencies for each employee type. - Participation rates indicate what proportion of retirees are expected to elect retiree health benefits if a significant retiree contribution is required.
-Higher participation rates increase costs. - > The discount rate estimates investment earnings for assets earmarked to cover retiree health benefit liabilities.
+Higher participation rates increase costs. - The discount rate estimates investment earnings for assets earmarked to cover retiree health benefit liabilities.
 The discount rate depends on the nature of underlying assets for funded plans.
-The rate used for a funded plan is the long term inflation assumption.
+The rate used for a funded plan is the real rate of return expected for plan assets plans plus long term inflation assumption.
 For an unfunded plan, the discount rate is based on an index of 20 year General Obligation municipal bonds.
 For partially funded plans, the discount rate is a blend of the funded and unfunded rates.